Master's 5-Year Programme in Teacher Education, level 1-7

 Lectures and seminars with discussions and analysis of articles.
 Work in small groups, and practical experiences with digital tools.
 Required submissions and requirements for attendance to parts of the course (this information is given at the semester start).
 Development and implementation of teaching activities with digital tools, and submission of a report group.The course has an expected workload of around 200 hours

-Required assignments must be passed, see Canvas for more information.
+Required assignments must be approved, see Canvas for more information.
 Approved compulsory attendance in the course.

 Assessment methods and criteria

-Written individual report on planning and implementation of a teaching activity with digital tools, and assessment of the activity's limitations and potentialities with support from the literature.
+Written group report on planning and implementation of a teaching activity with digital tools, and assessment of the activity's limitations and potentialities with support from the literature.
 Graded assessment.

 The study programme manager, in consultation with the student representative, decides the method of evaluation and whether the courses will have a midterm- or end of term evaluation, see also the Quality System, section 4.1.
 Information about evaluation method for the course will be posted on Canvas.